- View Contact Information

 50 Evergreen Ave.

-Somerville, MA 02145
+Somerville, MA 02145 - Emily Sullivan

-If you’re looking for an opportunity to learn something new, get more involved in your community, become a local leader, or meet new people, consider applying to become a Climate Forward Ambassador.
+The Somerville Climate Ambassador program is designed to empower Somerville residents to take action on climate change in their community.
+If you’re looking for an opportunity to learn something new, get more involved in your community, become a local leader, or meet new people, consider applying to become a Climate Ambassador.

-In 2019, the Office of Sustainability and Environment (OSE) launched the Climate Forward Ambassador Program.
-The program was identified in Somerville Climate Forward, our climate action plan.
+In 2019, the Office of Sustainability and Environment (OSE) launched the Climate Ambassador Program.
+The program was identified in Climate Forward, our climate action plan.
 Our goal is to educate residents about climate change and increase the community’s capacity to engage in climate action.

-Following participation in the program, Ambassadors will be better equipped:
+Following participation in the program, Ambassadors will:

 Who Can Become an Ambassador?